RCode777/IRansom/README.md

 <img src="https://cdn.discordapp.com/attachments/1134468557858672794/1134713512644587630/Ooops_your_files.png" width="500px">

 ```
-Don't recode please, <br> if you want to make ransomware too, you can use this script as a code reference, but not by copying all the code and changing the name and appearance.
+Don't recode please,
+if you want to make ransomware too, you can use this script as a code reference,
+but not by copying all the code
+and changing the name and appearance.

 Regards
 R.Code